MABackoffice/fmi-crosscheck-tools/xc-scripts/WORKFLOW.md

-This effectively means that each tool, FMU or cross-check result is considered a single piece of data and that all of these types of data are concatenated together into literal or conceptual arrays (depending on whether the data is serialized into a file or persisteded in a proper database).
+This effectively means that each tool, FMU or cross-check result is considered a single piece of data and that all of these types of data are concatenated together into literal or conceptual arrays (depending on whether the data is serialized into a file or persisted in a proper database).

 ## Tool Data